rzkbrian/PraktikumPemlanOOP-SMT22/README.md

 # PraktikumPemlanOOP-SMT22
-This repository is the collection of my java programming assignment.
+This repository is the collection of my java programming assignment during the second semester of information system student .